HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Notes for high availability reconstruction:

-- Click [Start Execution].
+- Click \[Start Execution].
 The execution will be stopped if any item fails, and the cause of execution failure can be located and processed according to the failure error information.

 - For the modification of server.xml configuration by the reconstruction process, if the actual deployed environment management network and the running network are separate, the haNodeHost configuration may have incorrectness risks, in which case manual intervention is needed because the server connection IP is currently used.

-- When the reconstruction is completed, click [Next Step] to enter the high availability environment reconstruction page.
-If the current page information is not completed or the execution fails, the [Next Step] button cannot be triggered.
+- When the reconstruction is completed, click \[Next Step] to enter the high availability environment reconstruction page.
+If the current page information is not completed or the execution fails, the \[Next Step] button cannot be triggered.

 (IV) **Rebuild complete**

 ![](assets/hotdb-management/image30.png)

 - When the high availability reconstruction is completed, the master/slave compute node services are running normally.
-Click [Immediate Switch] and manually perform the High Availability Switch operation to complete the reconstruction page.
+Click \[Immediate Switch] and manually perform the High Availability Switch operation to complete the reconstruction page.

 #### Switching, removal and repair of IDC

 With DR mode enabled, the visualized switching, removal and repair of IDC can be performed in the qualified clusters by the management platform.
-For details, you can refer to the [Distributed Transactional Database HotDB Server - V2.5.5 [Visualization of Cross-IDC DR Switching] Function Manual](file:////Users/anita/Desktop/最新英文版/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.5%20%5bVisualization%20of%20Cross-IDC%20DR%20Switching%5d%20Function%20Manual.docx).
+For details, you can refer to the [Visual IDC](visual-idc.md) document.

 #### IDC switching drill

 With DR mode enabled, the visualized IDC switching drill can be performed in the qualified clusters by the management platform.
-For details, you can refer to the [Distributed Transactional Database HotDB Server - V2.5.5 [Visualization of Cross-IDC DR Switching] Function Manual](file:////Users/anita/Desktop/最新英文版/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.5%20%5bVisualization%20of%20Cross-IDC%20DR%20Switching%5d%20Function%20Manual.docx).
+For details, you can refer to the [Visual IDC](visual-idc.md) document.

 ### Single Component Deployment

 Single Component Deployment provides HotDB Management users with the function of installing and deploying a single component, which makes up for the defect that a component cannot be installed separately in cluster deployment function.
-For specific function description and operation steps, please refer to *Distributed Transactional Database HotDB Server [Installation and Deployment] Function Manual .*
+For specific function description and operation steps, please refer to the [Install And Deploy](install-and-deploy.md) document.

 ### Deployment environment examination